 Limited-time elite status offer

 Elite Gold Status (formerly Elite 20K) is worth a look due to its free carry-on bag, seat selection, priority boarding, and complimentary upgrade benefits.
-If you have a travel rewards credit card, you can buy Frontier elite status valid through December 31, 2025, for $499.
+If you have a travel rewards credit card, you can buy Frontier elite status valid through December 31, 2026, for $69 — but you'll need to act fast as this offer could disappear at any time.

 You can search for and book flights on FlyFrontier.com but not in the airline's mobile app.
 After logging into your Frontier Airlines account, search for flights like you normally would.
 If there's GoWild! availability, you'll see the “starting at” ticket price in the fare menu.

-For example, you can book a flight from Kansas City (MCI) to Philadelphia (PHL) a little under a week from the time of writing, starting at $65.
+For example, you can book a flight from Philadelphia (PHL) to Raleigh/Durham (RDU) a little under a week from the time of writing, starting at $69.
 But you'll pay more if you grab a more inclusive fare.

 Frontier advertises that you can find GoWild! flights a few months out.
 But typically, you can find domestic flights the day before departure and international flights ten days before departure, but your mileage may vary.
 Sometimes, you can find flights further in advance.